idimilab/Astrology-i18n/src/content/posts/en/tailwind-typography.md

 ## There are other elements we need to style

-I almost forgot to mention links, like [this link to the first CSS website](https://tailwind.com/).
+I almost forgot to mention links, like [this link to the Tailwind CSS website](https://tailwind.com/).
 We almost made them blue but that's so yesterday, so we went with dark gray, feels edgier.

 We even included table styles, check it out: